WendyKKelly/ExplicitChristian/_posts/from-adam-to-noah.md

 When Cain is upset because God didn't regard his offering, God stays level headed and wise, reminding Cain that there will be more times to present offerings to God, and there will be every opportunity to give God an offering that is "tov" in God's eyes.
 He then also counsels Cain, reminding him to stay alert to sin, which crouches at the door, waiting.
 This is a lovely example of the constant teaching and staying with us that is God's character.

-And when Cain does kill his borther, here too, God seeks Cain out, not in a rage, but in that same quiet, powerfully calm way: "Where is Abel your brother?"
+And when Cain does kill his brother, here too, God seeks Cain out, not in a rage, but in that same quiet, powerfully calm way: "Where is Abel your brother?"
 (Gen 3:9)

 God does not back away from relationship, even when it might seem unbearable.
 He stays with Cain even as Cain replies in what honestly sounds like an incredibly immature response: "I do not know.
 Am I the keeper of my brother?"